meleu/tdd-ruby/ruby-tooling.md

 **You should not use AI coding assistants while going through the book,** otherwise it will ruin your learning.

 Don't get me wrong!
-I know that tools like GitHub Copilot or the Cursor editor are useful, and I also use such tools in my daily job.
-The problem is that using them while doing the practices in this book would cause an [illusion of competence](https://www.memory-improvement-tips.com/illusions-of-competence.html) and that would be a waste of your time.
+I know that tools like GitHub Copilot or the Cursor editor are useful, and I also use them in my daily job.
+The problem is that using them while doing the exercises in this book would cause an [illusion of competence](https://www.memory-improvement-tips.com/illusions-of-competence.html) and that would be a waste of your time.

 I want you to leverage these tools **after** learning what you'll learn from this book.